Ludeon/RimWorld-Thai/README.md

 > 1. `git clone` or download zip from repo: https://github.com/Ludeon/RimWorld-Thai
 > 2. Copy all language files to `<RimWorldDir>/Data/Core/Languages/Thai` (create a `Thai` folder if doesn't exist).
 > 3. Run game and change language to `Thai`.
+>
+> (also don't forget to disabled the Thai language mod if you have it active)

 ## For translators